zencrepes/docs/docs/introduction.md

 ## Self-hosted vs. Serverless

-ZenCrepes started its life as a "serverless" application (although this term is not entirely correct, see the [documentation](http://docs.zencrepes.io/serverless/)), but this created some UX challenges related to data refresh, and the only to solve those was to take a more complex server-side approach.
+ZenCrepes started its life as a "serverless" application (although this term is not entirely correct, see the [documentation](http://docs.zencrepes.io/serverless/)), but this created some UX challenges related to data fetch & refresh.
+The only to solve those was to take a more complex server-side (and self-hosted) approach.

-The plan is to keep the Serverless version operational (accessible at [ZenCrepes.io](https://zencrepes.io)) as a quick way to discover what the tool can do, while most effort going forward will be put on the version requiring backend services.
+The plan is to keep the Serverless version operational (accessible at [ZenCrepes.io](https://zencrepes.io)) as a quick way to discover what the tool can do, while most effort going forward will be put on the self-hosted version.

-A [section of this documentation](http://docs.zencrepes.io/serverless/) is dedicated to the serverless version, except otherwise specified, the rest of this documentation does not refer to version requiring backend services.
+A [section of this documentation](http://docs.zencrepes.io/serverless/) is dedicated to the serverless version, except otherwise specified, the rest of this documentation does not refer to self-hosted.

 ## Supported Datasets